-For a busy business owner or manager, spending time online reading about marketing can be a tricky thing.
-Certainly, it’s always good to be informed and keep up on what’s happening, and what kinds of results people are having in different industries or parts of the country.
-At the same time, no one can know or read everything (not even those of us who study marketing full time), and a lot of what you read on popular forums and blogs ranges from misleading to flat-out incorrect.
+For a busy business owner or manager, spending time with online marketing forums can be a tricky thing.
+Certainly, it’s always good to be informed and keep up on what’s happening.
+And what kinds of results people are having in different industries or parts of the country.
+At the same time, no one can know or read everything (not even those of us who study marketing full time).
+And a lot of what you read on popular forums and blogs ranges from misleading to flat-out incorrect.

 All of this can make it tough to decide how much time you should spend on these kind of sites.
 Generally speaking, we think reviewing them for 5 or 10 min. a day is a good compromise.
 Here are a few other tips to help you budget your precious minutes appropriately:

 The people and companies in your own industry are the ones you should pay the most attention to, since you have similar products and customers.